ColfaxResearch/cutlass-kernels/src/fmha/README.md

 # FMHA

-An implementation of Flash Multi Head Attention (FMHA) algorithm usint CUTLASS/CuTe for SM90.
+An implementation of Flash Multi Head Attention (FMHA) algorithm using CUTLASS/CuTe for SM90.

 # Building and Running.